afforeroc/flask-cf/README.md

 ```

 ### 2. Create and run the app
-2.1 Create root folder: `flask-app\` and go inside.
+2.1 Create a root folder of app named `flask-app\` and go inside.

-2.2 Create `app.py` and edit it with following template.
+2.2 Create `app.py` file and edit it with following template.
 > Text<br>
 ```
 # import dependencies